ztroop/minesweeper-game/README.md

 # Minesweeper

-A simple implementation of Minesewwper in Dart/Flutter.
+A simple implementation of Minesweeper in Dart/Flutter.

 ![Demo](./assets/demo.gif)